Know when to keep kids home sick from school

 Maya Neeley, M.D., is a board-certified pediatrician specializing in hospital medicine at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 She adores her husband and four young boys and loves spending time with family and good friends.
 As a child, she always dreamed of becoming a children’s book illustrator but for now she just dreams of getting a good night’s sleep.

 Vanderbilt’s Children’s After-Hours Clinics offer the convenience of a walk-in clinic with care provided by a board-certified pediatrician from Children’s Hospital.
 No appointment is necessary, but we recommend calling your pediatrician first.
-Learn more about services and find locations for Children’s Hospital After-Hours Clinic locations.
+Learn more about services and find locations for Children’s Hospital After-Hours Clinics.